 14 Tips to Reduce Anxiety and Stress

 For many stress and anxiety have become part and parcel of modern life.
 We live in a time where many are tethered to a mobile device, social media feed, or email inbox.
 Media and news outlets bombard us with alerts and updates around the clock and for an increasing number of people there is a blurred line between work and home life.
-All of this against the backdrop of a global pandemic.
-Is it any wonder that many are experiencing difficulty coping and feeling increasing levels of anxiety and stress?
-We'll delve into these two topics and share some tips that can help you remain resilient during this time of uncertainty.

 What is Anxiety?